Should Caitlin Clark or Angel Reese be the WNBA Rookie of the Year?

 Want to see more like this?
 Follow us here for daily sports news, profiles and analysis!

 The Indiana Fever got off to a 1-8 start to the season, leading fans to wonder how much of an impact Clark could have in her first WNBA season.
-Things have gone much better after the tumultuous beginning, as they proceeded to win 10 out of their next 15 contests.
+Things have gone much better after the tumultuous beginning, progressing to a record of 19 wins and 17 losses.

 Clark told ESPN after a victory against the Minnesota Lynx on July 14 that the Fever found a way to win.
 Considering that Clark is the primary offensive initiator, this indicates that she herself is finding ways to make winning plays when they matter most.